 9. Delphi, Phocis

 Delphi is a spectacular, UNESCO-listed archaeological site where the mystical Oracle of Delphi was founded at a strategic point.
 The function of the site as a cult center of Apollo is archaeologically attested since 860 B.C.
-Delphi was built on the remains of a Mycenaean settlement.
-We know that the archaic temple of Apollo was constructed in 510 BCE along with the rest of the monuments.

-The Delphi Archaeological Museum houses some awe-inspiring ancient masterpieces.
-The modern 10-km far picturesque Arachova village offers complete touristic facilities and on top of Parnassos Mt, you can ski in the biggest ski resort in Greece.
-Do not miss the nearby UNESCO monument of Osios Loukas Monastery, a Byzantine masterpiece of the 11th century AD.
-Some call it, the most beautiful church in Greece.
+Do not miss visiting the nearby UNESCO monument of Hosios Loukas Monastery, a Byzantine masterpiece of the 11th century AD.
+Some call it the most beautiful church in Greece.

 Tour to Delphi & Meteora

-Best Places to Visit in Attika
+Best Places to Visit in Attica

 10. Athens

-Athens is the ancient capital of Greece and the vibrant financial, commercial, and historical center of the country.
-It houses the spectacular archaeological site of Acropolis Hill and Ancient Agora, along with dozens of other monuments of all historical eras that you come across as you walk inside the city.
+It houses the spectacular archaeological site of the Acropolis Hill and the Ancient Agora, along with dozens of other monuments of all historical eras that you come across as you walk through the city.

-A special place in Athens that you should definitely visit is Plaka, the old town and especially the Anafiotika.
-It is called that because they were built by sailors from Anafi island.
 In Athens, you can also visit two of the most significant museums in the world: the Acropolis Museum and the National Archaeological Museum.

 Related Articles: